 10. The Cribs – Men’s Needs, Women’s needs, whatever.

-I dunno if it’s a Leeds thing or what, but I’ve seen The Cribs more times than I’ve had hot dinners.
+I’m not sure if it’s a Leeds thing, but I’ve seen The Cribs more times than I’ve had hot dinners.
 Our friend has seen them like 439434634834 times and has two goldfish called Ryan and Gary.
 I’m yet to meet anyone with an LS postcode that isn’t a die-hard fan.
-This album reminds me of jager bombs and good times.
+This album reminds me of good times.